Samiii777/TheRock/docs/rfcs/RFC0011-Windows-Packaging-Requirements.md

 - Publish a compatibility matrix describing supported driver ranges for each ROCm release line
 - Avoid coupling SDK patch delivery to mandatory driver rebundling wherever possible
-- Provide install-time or first-run preflight checks that warn when the installed driver is outside the supported compatiblity range
+- Provide install-time or first-run preflight checks that warn when the installed driver is outside the supported compatibility range

-The Windows packaging contract must assume that the display driver and the ROCm SDK are seperate deliverables, even where an AMD driver may bundle or involve installation of a runtime-oriented package or compatibility purposes.
+The Windows packaging contract must assume that the display driver and the ROCm SDK are separate deliverables, even where an AMD driver may bundle or involve installation of a runtime-oriented package or compatibility purposes.
 It should be noted that users are expected to self install the driver in accordance with this.

 ### Winget Requirements